y-lohse/y-lohse.github.io/_posts/2018-06-15-shamirs-game.md

 - Abraham Lincoln
 - Simón Bolívar

-There were some traps in tehre which mostly worked out.
+There were some traps in there which mostly worked out.
 Most computer scientists were also pretty good at math, so that was a challenge.
 The spy section of the secret holders got together quickly, but had more trouble finding the non-spy members.
 One funny moment was (I think) Margareth Hamilton loudly proclaming "Maybe we are women in CS?" and a minute later Alan Turing saying "I think we are computer scientists..?", but it took both of them another 10 minutes to talk to each other.

 # Phase 2 : Solving the riddle